Show your pet how much they mean to you with 25% off select tests.

 Life with Pets April 07, 2021

-Can your dog see color?
+Can your dog see colour?
 (Yes, and here’s what it looks like.)

 You and your pup share a world together.
-But due to color blindness and other differences in vision, you don’t see it the same way.
-Find out what that means for their care.
+But due to colour blindness and other differences in vision, you don’t see it the same way.
+Find out some quick answers on what colours they see, and what their vision means for their care.

 Yellow to blue gradient

-An approximation of the range of colors dogs can see.
+An approximation of the range of colours dogs can see.

-Humans are trichromats, meaning our eyes have three types of cones—allowing most of us to see a wide spectrum of colors.
-Dogs, on the other hand, have only two types of cones, resulting in dichromatic vision and a smaller range of discernable colors.
+Humans are trichromats, meaning our eyes have three types of cones—allowing most of us to see a wide spectrum of colours.
+Dogs, on the other hand, have only two types of cones, resulting in dichromatic vision and a smaller range of discernable colours.

 As a trade-off, their eyes have more rods, which help them detect subtle or distant movements and see in the dark better than we can.
 (That’s a pretty useful skill when your key responsibilities include pest control and hunting, as has been the case for many dogs throughout history.)

 Did you know?
-People can also be colorblind.
-In fact, about 8% of men and 0.5% of women have some form of color blindness.
+People can also be colourblind.
+In fact, about 8% of men and 0.5% of women have some form of colour blindness.
 But in humans, the condition is typically due to inherited genetic mutations.

 Dog eyes also have the tapetum layer—which reflects light back through the retina—and larger pupils, enhancing their night vision ever further.
 Plus, they can see more at one time thanks to wide-set eyes that provide a broader span of peripheral vision.